 Series: Katherine "Kitty" Katt #3

-Other books by this author that I've reviewed include Touched by an Alien, Alien Tango, Alien Proliferation, Alien Diplomacy, Alien vs. Alien, Alien in the House, Alien Research, Alien Collective, Universal Alien, Alien Separation, Alien in Chief.
+Other books by this author that I've reviewed include Touched by an Alien, Alien Tango, Alien Proliferation, Alien Diplomacy, Alien vs. Alien, Alien in the House, Alien Research, Alien Collective, Universal Alien, Alien Separation, Alien in Chief, Alien Nation.

 Third in the Katherine “Kitty” Katt science fiction romance series that can’t stop poking fun at everyone and everything as it revolves around Kitty Kat, the former marketing manager, now-Airborne Commander.
 The action in this one is primarily in Las Vegas.

 If you enjoy lots of good laughs (including sex), you will absolutely adore this one.
 Heck the whole series!

 I thought I knew what I was getting into when I started this story.
 I was wrong!
 Koch created something way beyond expectations and I spent the story laughing and quivering, as I wondered how they’d got out of this mess.
 Oh, that scene where Kitty captures their attention by lifting up her shirt…*I’m gonna pee my pants…*

 “Chuckie is thrilled at the idea that she might flash them again if they don’t answer her.
 And Jerry is ‘…with Reynolds.
 Punish me for my disobedience.'”

 “‘The United States Navy is proud to serve under those, Commander,’ Jerry said finally.
 ‘In fact, I’d like a picture, in case we ever need to remind the rest of the troops what it is we fight for.'”